Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/groups-users-permissons/index.md

 ---
-title: Manage User Roles and Permissions with Docbits (DOC²)
+title: Manage User Roles and Permissions with DocBits (DOC²)
-description: Learn how to manage users and their roles, create sub-organizations, and configure groups and permissions for different document types with Docbits (DOC²).
+description: Learn how to manage users and their roles, create sub-organizations, and configure groups and permissions for different document types with DocBits (DOC²).
 date: "2022-10-18"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - User Management
   - Permissions
 ---